 Results for searches like these are typically news releases from more local sources, covering topics they feel will attract the most eyeballs and clicks.

-With this in mind, the two articles that caught my attention in the example above are “$2.5 million shack for sale in San Francisco”, and “SF Real Estate Market In State Of Uncertainty Due To IPO Anticipation, Market Slowdown,” — both of which undoubtedly focus on the city’s infamously expensive real estate.
+With this in mind, the two articles that caught my attention in the example above are “$2.5 million shack for sale in San Francisco”, and “SF Real Estate Market In State Of Uncertainty Due To IPO Anticipation, Market Slowdown,”.
+Both of these articles focus on the city’s infamously expensive real estate.

 If you come to find the results are still too broad, another great keyword addition to use for a regional Google News search is the name of your local real estate board.
 If you don’t know which board covers your area, you can find an extensive list at the National Association of Realtors®’s (NAR) website.